edriessen/avicii-project/README.md

 # 2. Visualise the sentiment data

 You can visualise the data with the functions in `visualise.py` .
 There are two types of visualisations:

-- Scatter plot - `scatter_plot_from_dataframe`
+2.1 Scatter plot - `scatter_plot_from_dataframe`
-- Line plot - `plot_path_from_dataframe`
+2.2 Line plot - `plot_path_from_dataframe`
+2.3 Edge Path

 You'll have to transform the generated sheet into a dataframe first.
 You can do so using the standard Pandas `read_csv` function:

 ```
-df = pd.read_csv('output/avicii tim.csv').sort_values(by='index').reset_index()
+tim_df = pd.read_csv('output/avicii tim.csv').sort_values(by='index').reset_index()
 ```
-_You could also visualise the results of the analysis directly, without saving them into a file.
-But by doing so, you will call the Google API every time you run the visualisation.
-By storing the results into a file, you greatly reduce the amount of API calls you have to make._

-## The scatterplot of your favourite music
+## 2.1 The scatterplot of your favourite music

 Use the `scatter_plot_from_dataframe` function to create a scatter plot.
+It gives you an readable overview of the sentiment analysis' results.
-You only have to pass 1 value: a dataframe:
+You only have to pass 1 value (a dataframe):

 ```
 scatter_plot_from_dataframe(